deenhe91/QloudAnimals/README.md

-# tiger_detector
+## tiger_detector
-Tiger Recognition Tool for Humans
+Tiger recognition tool for humans

+The result of a take home challenge.
+How to recognise tigers in images using machine learning and the Google Cloud platform.

+Updates coming your way...